 The Compensation Committee is Chaired by John M. Clark.
-Its other members as of the date of this Information Circular are W. Durand Eppler and Tracy A. Stevenson.
+Its other member as of the date of this Information Circular is Tracy A. Stevenson.
+W. Durand Eppler was a member of the Compensation Committee prior to his passing on February 27, 2024.
+Following the Meeting, the Board may appoint an additional director to the Compensation Committee.
 Each member of the Compensation Committee is "independent" within the meaning of Section 803A and Section 805(c)(1) of the NYSE American Company Guide.
 The Compensation Committee's functions are to review and recommend to the Board compensation policies and programs of the Corporation, as well as salary and benefit levels for its executives.
-Except for delegation by the Compensation Committee of its responsibilities to a sub-committee of the Compensation Committee, the Compensation.
+Except for delegation by the Compensation Committee of its responsibilities to a subcommittee of the Compensation Committee, the Compensation Committee does not and cannot delegate its authority to determine director and executive officer compensation.
 For further discussion of the Compensation Committee's process for the recommendation of the Corporation's compensation policies and programs, as well as salary and benefit levels of individual executives, including a discussion of the role of compensation consultants in advising the Compensation Committee, please see the section below under the heading "Executive Compensation - Compensation Discussion and Analysis."

 The Compensation Committee meets at regularly scheduled times between meetings of the Board, and sometimes acts by unanimous written consent.
-The Compensation Committee met five times during the fiscal year ended December
+The Compensation Committee met four times during the fiscal year ended December 31, 2023.

-31, 2020.
 The duties of the Compensation Committee are described in its charter, which is available on the Corporation's website at www.vistagold.com and is reviewed by the Board annually.